JordiCorbilla/ocular-disease-intelligent-recognition-deep-learning/README.md

 - numpy 1.17.2
 - scipy-1.3.1
 ```
-All the training images must be in JPEG format.
+All the training images must be in JPEG format and with 224x224px.

 ### Usage